ElsaB/impact-annotator/doc/biblio/variant_annotation_databases.md

 * **What is it?** Interactive online application for collaborative editing, maintenance, and sharing of structured clinical-grade cancer mutations interpretations.
 * **Where does the data comes from?** All interpretations written or approved by board-certificate molecular pathologists (PMKB's employees).
 All interpretations must be supported by at least 1 litterature citation
-* **Size of the database?**
-    * October 2016, from the article: 457 variants descriptions with 281 clinical-grade interpretations
-    * 08/08/18, from the website: 2168 variants for 606 genes
 * **Other informations**
     * Support of all major variant types: small localized mutations (SNV, indels, ...), copy number alterations and gene fusions
     * Distinct user roles including high-level approvers